jscheffner/hapi-auth-any/README.md

 });
 ```

 In this, debugging `hapi-auth-any` isn't different from debugging other strategies.
-However, in order to preserve the errors that caused `hapi-auth-any` to fail, it throws an [AggregateError](https://github.com/sindresorhus/aggregate-error), decorated with some [boom](https://github.com/hapijs/boom)-specific properties. `AggregateErrors` are iterable, which is how you can access the individual errors.
+However, in order to preserve the errors that caused `hapi-auth-any` to fail, it throws an [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError), decorated with some [boom](https://github.com/hapijs/boom)-specific properties.